PalladioSimulator/Palladio-Documentation-Slingshot/tutorial.markdown

 ## Import

 * import `Palladio-Analyzer-Slingshot`
   - pay attention to import nested projects as well.
+This is important, otherwise you Eclipse development workspace will not recognize the PlugIn projects.
+    - *either* : in the import dialogue, tick the checkbox *Search for nested projects*.
+    - *or* : after importing, do a right-click on the project and select *Configure* -> *Configure and Detect Nested Projects...* and tick the checkbox *Search for nested projects* in the dialogue.
   - a pop up may suggest to install maven extension.
 This is optional.
 Slingshot runs, even if you ignore the popup.
   - open the *Problems* view.
 You should see some errors about bundles that cannot be resolved.
 Ignore these errors for now.